Hey there, so glad you found us!! 😀

 One time, when she was eating an orange behind doors, he went crying and pounding on the door, because he could smell it & he wanted to eat it too!!?

-When he was 3, he was already Grandma’s little sous chef, helping out in the kitchen (kind of).
+When he was 3, he was already Grandma’s little sous chef, helping out in the kitchen (sort of).

 More so, he was a fanboy for this famous cooking show in Hong Kong – 《方太與你》 (Mrs Fong and You).